Learn the techniques that ethnographers use in their social science research.

 You’ll earn 15 credits at Masters level (SCQF Level 11) with this course.
 You can use these credits towards further study.
 Find out more about credits.

-You’ll gain skills to progress your own research career, including pathways into further postgraduate study.
+You’ll also gain skills that will help you progress in your research career, including pathways into further postgraduate study.

-Many postgraduate programmes, including PhDs in social science, require training in these methods and this course will give you the skills and confidence to succeed.
+Many postgraduate programmes, including PhDs in social science, require training in ethnographic research methods.

-- MLitt Ethnology and Folklore – study on campus, full-time or part-time
+- MLitt Ethnology and Folklore – study on campus, full-time or part-time, or

 - our social science degrees.